 use someone with strength like yours."
 Killian shrugged his shoulders.
 Eugene was taken aback by just how unknight-like Killian was.
-A far cry were as imposing as they were ugly.
-Standing at a from the prim and proper image he had grown up with.
+A far cry with.
 Not to mention his strange inclination towards all black that made him look more like a knight from monster territory than a knight from the capital.